Anshumancanrock/flexmydomain/README.md

 that record before it shows the listing.
 A domain you don't control can't be listed.

-## Buying a domain through flexmydomain's escrow at 0 commission
+## Buying a domain through our escrow at 0 commission

 1. The seller lists the domain for free.
 2. A buyer opens an escrow from the listing and says where the domain should